Header-banner-FigsBiodiversity.jpg

 Repairing Nature with Nature

-The fig presents a profound message on the vital coexistence between living beings and, within this, a lesson for how we can address some of the environmental challenges we face.
+The fig presents a profound message on the vital coexistence between living beings and, within this, a lesson for addressing some of the environmental challenges we face.
 If we can harness the resilience, adaptability and natural magnetism of the fig, the plant can help us repair lost forests, protect biodiversity and curb the Earth’s fast-changing climate.

 Related articles